10 Things You Didn’t Know About WebStorm

 “Reliable and powerful code refactorings” are among the top most frequently mentioned reasons why people choose WebStorm and other JetBrains IDEs.
 But have you ever wondered why our IDEs are so good at refactoring?
 It’s simple: we’ve been doing it since 2000 and learned how to make IDEs understand your code inside out.
 JetBrains’ first product, Renamer, was a plugin for JBuilder that did rename refactoring.
 It later evolved into our first IDE, IntelliJ IDEA, and then into a number of “smaller” IDEs, including WebStorm.

-WebStorm is free for students
+WebStorm is free for non-commercial use

 WebStorm’s price hasn’t changed much since 2015